 Key Facts about the Young Children in Your Community

 Understanding the demographics of young children in your community is an important first step in making decisions to help them thrive.
-These tools and publications offer information about infants, toddlers, and preschool-age children in every state and more than 800 communities.
+These tools and publications offer information about infants, toddlers, and preschool-age children in every state and hundreds of communities.

 We offer some key child characteristics (e.g., citizenship and race and ethnicity), parent characteristics (e.g., education, employment, and languages spoken at home), and family characteristics (e.g., income and housing burden).
 By exploring these data, policymakers, educators, advocates, and others can make informed choices about policies and services for young children and their families.